Affording An Oakwood Education

-Although admission decisions are made independently from financial aid evaluations, families should indicate interest in financial aid (to the Director of Admission or the Director of Financial Aid) as early as possible.
-The two processes are conducted separately but simultaneously so that, if families are offered admission, the financial aid decision can be presented at the same time.
+Although admission decisions are made independently from Financial Aid evaluations, families should indicate interest in Financial Aid to the Director of Admission or to the Director of Financial Aid as early as possible.
+The two processes are conducted separately yet simultaneously so that, if a student is offered admission, the Financial Aid decision can be presented at the same time.

 Financial Aid Application Process and Deadlines

-Families who wish to apply for financial aid must complete the following:
+Families who wish to apply for financial aid must complete the following in a timely fashion.

-- Call the Director of Financial Aid if you have not received a financial aid brochure.
+Call the Director of Financial Aid, Regenia Jones, if you have not received a financial aid brochure.

 Oakwood will treat as confidential all financial information provided by families.
-Only those people directly involved in the financial aid decision-making process will review this information.
-For operational purposes, members of the Admission and Business Offices will be aware of financial aid award amounts, but not the details of a family's circumstances.
-The identity of all students on financial aid will be held in confidence and restricted to the smallest number of people possible.
+Only those people directly involved in the Financial Aid decision-making process will review this information.
+For operational purposes, members of the Admission and Business Offices will be aware of Financial Aid award amounts, but not the details of a family's financial circumstances.
+The identity of all students on Financial Aid will be held in confidence and restricted to the smallest number of people possible.

 In return, we ask that parents not share with others the particulars of awards received.
 Although we apply consistent standards and policies across many families, each family's circumstances are unique.
 Therefore, award amounts are based on individualized analyses.
 False assumptions and expectations are often created when families share details of financial aid awards.
 Willful breaches of this confidentiality agreement may necessitate a review and potential repeal of financial aid awards.